 Kansas City Chiefs at Denver Broncos (-3.5)

-This is a huge matchup that will decide the AFC West, with the Broncos earning a playoff berth and the division title with a win.
+This is a huge matchup that will decide the AFC West.
+The Broncos will earn a playoff berth and the division title with a win.
 Meanwhile, Kyle Orton will start for the Chiefs and get a shot against his former team, and against former teammate Tim Tebow.
 Per Kansas City interim coach Romeo Crennel, the Chiefs will not lie down for anyone.
 Don’t underestimate the ability for a person to get revenge on a former team.
 The Chiefs blew a late lead to the Broncos in Week 10, which means it’s not just Orton that wants revenge.
 With all this in mind, I expect the Chiefs to spoil Denver’s day.

 KP’s Pick: Kansas City